Is it Alzheimer’s or a Mold Infection?

 Additional Allergic Reactions

 You might have an allergic reaction to mold in addition to feeling neurological symptoms when you are around it.
 These can include skin rash, itchy eyes, and migraines.
-While people with Alzheimer’s can also suffer from allergies, if you are experiencing an allergic reaction in your home along with neurological symptoms, it could be from mold exposure.
+Of course, people with Alzheimer’s can also suffer from seasonal and other allergies.
+However, typical allergy symptoms don’t include neurological symptoms.
+So, if you or someone you live with are having an allergic reaction in your home combined with neurological symptoms, you might be dealing with mold exposure.

 Diagnosing Your Neurological Symptoms